 A lovely trip on the paved Halsema Highway in the Philippines

-Halsema Highway was considered one of the most dangerous highways in the world.
-Everyday, commuters, transporters, tourists, and residents drove this route, braving steep crags, narrow and sheer drop offs, some more than 1000 feet.
-But the road has now improved, and it’s a lovely trip by an asphalted road tracing a circuitous path, that crosses the massive Cordillera Central mountain range on the Island of Luzon.
+Halsema Highway was once considered one of the most dangerous highways in the world.
+Every day, commuters, transporters, tourists, and residents traversed this route, braving steep crags, narrow and sheer drop-offs, some more than 1000 feet.
+However, the road has now improved, offering a delightful journey along an asphalted road that traces a circuitous path, crossing the massive Cordillera Central mountain range on the Island of Luzon.

 Where does Halsema Highway start and end?

-The road, part of the National Route 204 (N204), is 150km (93 miles) long running south-north from Baguio City to Bontoc, in Mountain Province.
-It’s a two-to-four-lane totally paved highway going through some of the most remote provinces in the country.
-It’s a long stretch of ‘twistis’ as they call it.
+The road, part of National Route 204 (N204), is 150 km (93 miles) long, running south-north from Baguio City to Bontoc, in Mountain Province.
+It's a two-to-four-lane fully paved highway passing through some of the most remote provinces in the country.
+It's a long stretch of 'twisties,' as they call it.

 Who built Halsema Highway?

-Tucked away in the northern part of Luzon island, the road was opened in 1930 as led by Engineer Euseibus Julius Halsema of whom this highway was named after.
+Tucked away in the northern part of Luzon island, the road was opened in 1930 under the leadership of Engineer Euseibus Julius Halsema, after whom the highway is named.

-The road (also known Baguio-Bontoc Road or Mountain Trail), features dangerous sections, especially during the rainy season.
-Like many under-maintained mountain roads, landslides are a hazard on the road, where big stones and debris tumble from peaks.
-And along with the cloud forests comes mist that can ruin visibility.
-Bus drivers travel at high speeds making it very dangerous for smaller vehicles.
-Extreme foggy conditions and slippery asphalt during rainy season, complicate the driving, turning the road even more dangerous.
-It was considered back in the 1980’s to be one of the few dangerous roads in the world.
-But the road is now well developed.
-Driving a sedan is now possible because of the road conditions.
-There are a couple of gas stations along the way.
-Make sure to gas up properly and full.
-Always check your brakes and tires for safety.
-Going downhill always shift to low gears and never relay on just brakes.
-This will keep you safe on the road.
-Along the way pay attention to cars stopping in the middle of the way.
-They park on main lane.
-Ideal time to travel is daylight.
-Not advised night drive as there are no lamp posts.
+The road, also known as Baguio-Bontoc Road or Mountain Trail, features hazardous sections, especially during the rainy season.
+Like many under-maintained mountain roads, landslides are a hazard, with big stones and debris tumbling from peaks.
+Along with the cloud forests comes mist that can impair visibility.
+Bus drivers travel at high speeds, making it very dangerous for smaller vehicles.
+Extreme foggy conditions and slippery asphalt during the rainy season complicate the driving, turning the road even more dangerous.
+In the 1980s, it was considered one of the few dangerous roads in the world.
+However, the road is now well-developed, and driving a sedan is possible due to improved road conditions.
+Gas stations are available along the way.
+Ensure proper fueling and check brakes and tires for safety.
+When going downhill, shift to low gears and never rely solely on brakes for safety.
+Pay attention to cars stopping in the middle of the road, and avoid night drives as there are no lamp posts.